Understanding Light

 ISO-100, f/10, 25 seconds

+One thing is for certain though.
 Be it sunrise or sunset, arriving early is crucial.
-The best moments can be fleeting, and it’s frustrating to miss that perfect light because you weren’t set up in time.
-I always try to get to my location at least 30 to 60 minutes before sunrise or sunset to find the right composition and be ready when the magic happens.
+It’s also worth sticking around after the sun has dropped below the horizon because sometimes that’s when the best moments come about, and can be sudden and short lived.
+It’s frustrating to miss that perfect light because you either weren’t set up in time or you left a little too early, trust me I’ve done it too many times.
+Now I always try to get to my location at least 30 to 60 minutes before sunrise or sunset to find the right composition and be ready when the magic happens.

 Blue Hour (Before Sunrise & After Sunset)